 But courts have a necessary role in protecting those entities' rights of speech, as courts have historically protected traditional media's rights.
 To the extent that social-media platforms create expressive products, they receive First Amendment's protection.
-Although these cases are in a preliminary posture, the record suggests that some platforms, in some functions, are engaged in expression.
-In constructing certain feeds, those platforms make choices about what third-party speech to display and how to display it.
+The record suggests that some platforms, in some functions, are engaged in expression.
+In constructing certain feeds, platforms make choices about what third-party speech to display and how to display it.
 They include and exclude, organize and prioritize-and in making millions of those decisions each day, produce their own distinctive compilations of expression.
-While much about social media is new, the essence is something this Court has seen before.
 Traditional publishers and editors select and shape other parties' expression into their own curated speech products.
-We have repeatedly held that laws curtailing their editorial choices must meet the First Amendment's requirements.
+Laws curtailing their editorial choices must meet the First Amendment's requirements.
 The principle does not change because the curated compilation has gone from the physical to the virtual world.
-In the latter, as in the former, government efforts to alter an edited compilation of third-party expression are subject to judicial review for compliance with the First Amendment.
+Government efforts to alter an edited compilation of third-party expression are subject to judicial review for compliance with the First Amendment.

 We consider whether two state laws regulating social-media platforms and other websites facially violate the First Amendment.
 The laws, from Florida and Texas, restrict the ability of social-media platforms to control whether and how third-party posts are presented to users.
 The laws limit the platforms' capacity to engage in content moderation-to filter, prioritize, and label the varied messages, videos, and other content their users wish to post.
 In addition, the laws require a platform to provide an individualized explanation to a user if it removes or alters her posts.
-NetChoice, an internet trade association, challenged both laws on their face-rather than as to particular applications.
+NetChoice, an internet trade association, challenged both laws on their face.
 The Court of Appeals for the Eleventh Circuit upheld an injunction, finding that the Florida law was not likely to survive First Amendment review.
 The Court of Appeals for the Fifth Circuit reversed a similar injunction, reasoning that the Texas law does not regulate speech and does not implicate the First Amendment.
-We vacate both decisions because neither Court of Appeals properly considered the facial nature of NetChoice's challenge.
-The parties mainly argued these cases as if the laws applied only to the curated feeds offered by the largest and most paradigmatic social-media platforms-as if, say, each case presented an asapplied challenge brought by Facebook protesting its loss of control over the content of its News Feed.
+We vacate both decisions.
+The parties mainly argued these cases as if the laws applied only to the curated feeds offered by the largest and most paradigmatic social-media platforms-as if, say, each case presented an as-applied challenge brought by Facebook protesting its loss of control over the content of its News Feed.
 But argument revealed that the laws might apply to, and differently affect, other kinds of websites and apps.
 In a facial challenge, that could matter.
-The question in such a case is whether a law's unconstitutional applications are substantial compared to its constitutional ones.
+The question is whether a law's unconstitutional applications are substantial compared to its constitutional ones.
 To make that judgment, a court must determine a law's full set of applications, evaluate which are constitutional and which are not, and compare the one to the other.
 Neither court performed that necessary inquiry.